tenta-browser/chromium-crosswalk/components/offline_pages/core/prefetch/store/README.md

 ```

 It allows for enough flexibility to execute `run_callback` on a background
-(blocking) task runner with a `sql::Connection` pointer provided, and then
+(blocking) task runner with a `sql::Database` pointer provided, and then
 return result using `result_callback`.

 ## How to implement your command